 If the tattoos are to be the centrepiece, use a simpler background.

 You may have a regular background that you use for portraits often.
 But add a tattoo, and the distraction can be too much for the shot.
-Keep the background a tad cleaner than you would for regular portraiture.
+Keep your background simple and not distracting.

-If the tattoo is an accessory to an image, then you can use a more complex background.
+If the tattoo is an accessory to an image, you might consider using a more complex background.

 1. Use a Wide Aperture for More Depth of Field

-A good trick to shooting with wide open apertures without losing what you need in focus is getting closer to the subject.
-When you focus your camera on a subject, it establishes a focal plane.
+A good trick to shooting with wide-open apertures without losing your focus is getting closer to the subject.

 Now that you have all of this information in your photography tool belt, go out and shoot some awesome tattoo photographs!